TykTechnologies/tyk-demo/developer-guide.md

 When adding functionality to this repo, please also add requests to the Postman collection to demonstrate the functionality.
 Include a description and enough tests to validate the response.
 Tests are especially important to avoid regressions, so please add them.
 Export the collection and overwrite the `tyk_demo.postman_collection.json` file in the deployment directory.

-## Scenario 2: Synchronising updates from remote
+## Scenario 2: Synchronising Updates from Remote

 The simplest and best-practice approach is to simply bring the environment down, pull the repo then bring it back up again.
 The `up.sh` script includes commands to import APIs, Policies and other data, so all latest data will be imported: